tonytvo/refactoring-snippets/README.md

     - they help you to think at a higher level of abstraction
     - as a navigator if you know the names of these you can communicate more effectively with the driver
     - it takes time to learn them
-    - a long sequence of small refactorings means you can make a larger change safely, avoiding bugs.
+    - a long sequence of small refactoring means you can make a larger change safely, avoiding bugs.
   - when should you refactor?
   - did you feel safe when you refactor? would you work differently if you didn't have fast, reliable test?